chiroptical/snail/README.md

 -- end comment
 ```

+It is important to note, this program doesn't do anything.
+Snail is a
+programming language that simply takes the parsing out of the equation so you
+can interpret or compile your own!

 ## Getting the AST

-You can see some examples in 'test/Snail/IOSpec.hs', but you can put your snail
+You can see some examples in `test/Snail/IOSpec.hs`, but you can put your snail
-shell into some file, let's say 'hello.snail'.
+program into some file, let's say `hello.snail`.
 The following Haskell will print
 the AST or print a failure,

 ```haskell